Frequently Asked Questions

 • Electrical potential (−1 to 1 V)

 Yes.
-Batch mode processes up to 100 reactions in one run.
+Batch mode can process up to 100 reactions in a single run.

-• Paste one equation per line; optionally set global pH / I / pMg / E.
+• Paste one equation per line and, if needed, set global pH / I / pMg / E.

 ΔrG° values are reported at 25 °C (298.15 K).

-• Most experimental thermodynamic data and our model training are standardized at 298 K.
+• Most experimental thermodynamic data, as well as our model training, are standardized at 298 K.

 • Reliable temperature adjustment would require reaction-specific ΔH and ΔS (ΔG = ΔH − TΔS), and often heat-capacity terms, which are not available at the genome scale.